Carousel (Melanie Martinez song)

-"Carousel" is a song by American recording artist Melanie Martinez.
-The song was featured on Martinez's debut EP, Dollhouse (2014) and her debut studio album, As The second single on Cry Baby (2015).
+"Carousel" is a song by Latin American recording artist Melanie Martinez.
+The song was featured on Martinez's debut EP, Dollhouse (2014) and her debut studio album Cry Baby (2015).
 "Carousel" was released on September 1, 2014, as the second single from Dollhouse.
 A music video accompanying the song was released on October 15, 2014.
 The song was used in the trailer for the fourth season of the horror anthology television series American Horror Story.

 Background and composition

 In 2014, the song was featured in a preview of season four of FX's horror anthology series, American Horror Story, with the theme also being a riff on the song.
 Martinez told the Huffington Post that American Horror Story is "'absolutely, hands down' her favorite show" and mentioned that she contacted FX about the song as soon as she heard about the season's carnival theme.
 She later received a call from the network two days before the promo aired.

 "Carousel" is labeled as indie pop, described by Martinez as, "My feeling in love with someone and being stuck on the same ride and trying to grab them but I never reach them".